 We created a custom Nextstrain page to visualize the relatedness of sequenced COVID-19 cases in the state.
 Below shows an enlargement of the B.1.617.2 variant lineage.
 The full tree can be found on our Connecticut Nextstrain page.

 Figure 6: Phylogenetic relationship among viruses from lineage B.1.617.2.
 Mint green represents viruses sequenced from Connecticut.
 For more details, click here.

 For more information on the importance of these variants, including why we are conducting this surveillance, please refer to our Variant Surveillance About page.

 - CDC: COVID-19 cases caused by variants

 - Jackson Laboratory: Coronavirus Information

 - Nextstrain code: Github

-The best response to the new variant is to rely on the disease control measures that are known to work to prevent the spread of COVID-19.
-State residents must follow the guidelines already in place set by the Connecticut Department of Health and the CDC.
+The best response to the new variant is to rely on the disease control measures that are known to work to prevent the spread of SARS-CoV-2.
+State residents must follow the guidelines already in place set by the Connecticut Department of Public Health and the CDC.